Ketienyei/web-design-course-restaurant-master/README.md

 H# Restaurant Food Order Theme
 This is a Restaurant Theme Website Template, designed using html and css.
-It was developed while teaching "Responsive Web Design Course".
+It was developed while teaching "Responsive Web Design Courses".

 ## Technologies Used
 1. HTML5